-Willow Tree is a one form entry primary school with 134 pupils on roll.
-The proportion of pupils who speak English as an additional language is low (7%).
-The proportion of pupils currently eligible for the pupil premium grant is above national average (53%).
-Over 95% of children are living in the 30% most deprived area in the UK.
+Willow Tree is a one form entry primary school with 147 pupils on roll.
+The proportion of pupils who speak English as an additional language is low (8%).
+The proportion of pupils currently eligible for the pupil premium grant is above national average (44%).

 Willow Tree Primary School is determined that all pupils are given the best possible chance to achieve their full potential through the highest standards of Quality First Teaching, focussed support, curriculum enrichment, and pastoral care.
 We believe the additional provision delivered through the Pupil Premium funding should be available to all pupils within school who we know to be disadvantaged and vulnerable, irrespective of whether they are eligible for the funding.
 Indeed, it should be noted, that many of the pupils identified as requiring additional levels of support are not necessarily those who fulfil the FSM eligibility criteria.
 There is no expectation that all Pupil Premium funded pupils will receive identical support and the allocation of the budget for each pupil feeds into the whole school budget as opposed to being ring fenced.
 The school considers best ways to allocate Pupil Premium money annually following rigorous data analysis and the careful consideration of the needs of the pupils.

 We have a clear, strategic 3-part model approach for Pupil Premium funding provision, which focuses on the following: